shuuchen/keras_mn/README.md

-# keras_mm
+# keras_mn
-The project is used for automatic question answering.
+Memory networks are used for automatic question answering.

 ## Requirements
 * nltk==3.2.3